Due to maintenance, MyACC and our Online Application System will not be available Wednesday, December 4th, 7 to 7:30 a.m. CST. Read more

 The shop environment and the addition of the HVAC shop will enhance the spectrum of learning at the Len Evans Centre for Trades and Technology.

 Our classrooms, labs and shops are equipped with the necessary equipment that you need to make the most of your experience.
 However, there are some tools and supplies that you will need to purchase for personal use to help you with your studies.
 Much of what you purchase you’ll be able to use after you graduate and begin your career.
-Tool and supply lists are available from the school office 30 days prior to the start date of the program.

 Students are advised not to purchase tools until the second week of school.
 The School of Trades holds a Tool Fair during this week where students meet with various suppliers and purchase tools at reduced costs.